Crozzers/screen_brightness_control/README.md

 ###### Why this happens:
 The way brightness is adjusted on Linux is the program tries to run shell commands to adjust the brightness.
 The programs it attempts to call are "light" and "xbacklight".
-If neither command is present it will attempt to write a value directly to `/sys/class/backlight/*/brightness` (which should fail due to permission errors).
-If both of these actions failed a `ScreenBrightnessError` is raised
+If neither of these programs can be called a `ScreenBrightnessError` is raised
 ###### How to fix it:
-Install light or xbacklight using your system package manager (recommended):
+Install light (recommended) or xbacklight using your system package manager:
 * Arch: `sudo pacman -S light-git` or `sudo pacman -S xorg-xbacklight`
 * Debian/Ubuntu: [Light install instructions](https://github.com/haikarainen/light) or `sudo apt install xbacklight`
 * Fedora: `sudo dnf install light` or `sudo dnf install xbacklight`